A Scale-Invariant Entropy Statistic for Distance Distributions: Poisson Log-Distance Model

 \begin{proposition}[Entropy Convergence for Poisson Log-Distance Model] Fix $M \ge 2$.
 There exists a constant $H_\infty^{\mathrm{null}}(M)$ such that

 Convergence also holds in $L^1$, and the limit is independent of $\lambda$. \end{proposition}

-\begin{proof}[Proof Sketch] Under the transformation $x \mapsto \log x$, the Poisson process becomes inhomogeneous with intensity $\lambda e^t dt$.
-Although the bin edges depend on the random extrema $d_{\min}$ and $d_{\max}$, the preceding lemma shows that the logarithmic partition stabilizes almost surely.
-Hence the induced bins converge to a deterministic logarithmic partition at scale $\log R$, and the strong law of large numbers applies to each bin.
+\begin{proof}[Proof Sketch] Under the transformation $x \mapsto \log x$, the Poisson process becomes inhomogeneous with intensity $\lambda e^t\,dt$.
+Although the bin edges depend on the random extrema $d_{\min}$ and $d_{\max}$, the preceding lemma shows that the logarithmic partition has asymptotically stable geometry.
+Hence the relative logarithmic bin structure becomes asymptotically deterministic at scale $\log R$, and the strong law of large numbers applies to each bin.
 Continuity of the discrete Fourier transform and entropy maps on the probability simplex then implies convergence of $H_R^{\mathrm{null}}$. \end{proof}